Skip to content

 Should soya be avoided if you have a hormone responsive cancer?

 Soya foods can provide a useful source of protein, particularly for those who follow a vegetarian or vegan diet.
 Some people think that they need to avoid soya based products following a diagnosis with a hormone responsive cancer.
-Present guidance from the World Cancer Research Fund is that soya can be included as part of a healthy diet if liked, as research so far has not shown soya to either increase or decrease risk of these cancers.
+Current guidance from the World Cancer Research Fund is that soya can be included as part of a healthy diet if liked, as research so far has not shown soya to either increase or decrease risk of these cancers.
 Soya supplements, however, should be avoided due to their concentrated nature and limited research into their safety.

 Is red wine protective against cancer?